-There is a reason so many visitors flock to both Chicken Island (Koh Kai) and Tup Island (also known as Tub Island or Tap Island) when traveling to Krabi in Phuket.
+In addition to being a slightly less densely populated region within Krabi, there is another reason that both Chicken Island (Koh Kai) and Tup Island (also known as Tub Island or Tap Island) are of interest when traveling to Krabi in Phuket.
 Those who have been there say that they are a paradise to feast your eyes as well as enjoying activities such as snorkeling and swimming.

-While there are plenty of things to do in Krabi, keep scrolling to read why these 2 islands are considered so special by so many.
+While there are plenty of things to do in Krabi, keep scrolling to read why these 2 islands are considered so special.

 If you are coming from Krabi’s mainland, the trip to this island alone is a wonderful experience.
 You can get there by traditional longtail-boat which will take you approximately half an hour.
 One thing that makes Chicken Island a place to adore is the mesmerizing rock formation which looks like a chicken head – hence the name.

 This island is like paradise and the scenery just looks like it’s something cut out of a magazine.
 It has a fine white sandy beach as well as turquoise blue sea which makes most visitors hail it for being one of the most stunning beaches in Krabi.
 As I mentioned earlier, this island is the perfect spot for swimming and snorkeling.

 If you are not snorkeling or swimming, you could just take a walk along the beach.
 There are trees which can provide you with some shade if you are there to just relax.
 There is a restaurant where you can buy some snacks and cold drinks (and some beer of course) and just chill the day away.

 There is a small shack and next to it is a sign that leads to a fantastic small viewpoint.
 Luckily, it’s not so high.
 Well there are some ‘not well made stairs’ which will lead you to the viewpoint.
 Anyone going up needs to be careful to avoid slipping.